Asian stocks slump, dollar shines as inflation fears flare - Up News Info

 Article content

-The U.S. consumer price index surged 6.2% on an annual basis, with gasoline leading a broad-based increase that added to signs that inflation could stay uncomfortably high well into 2022 amid snarled global supply chains.
+The dollar index, which gauges the currency against six major peers including the yen and euro, climbed as high as 95.002 for the first time since July of last year.

-Inflationary pressures are also brewing in the labor market, with other data on Wednesday showing the number of Americans filing claims for unemployment benefits fell to a 20-month low.
+The U.S. consumer price index surged 6.2% on an annual basis, with gasoline leading a broad-based increase, adding to signs that inflation could stay uncomfortably high well into 2022.

-Both the White House and the Fed have maintained that prices will fall once supply bottlenecks start easing, with the central bank only last week reiterating that high inflation is “expected to be transitory” as policy makers urged patience.
+The Fed has maintained that prices will fall once supply bottlenecks start easing, and only last week urged patience, reiterating that high inflation is “expected to be transitory.”

 Advertisement